IsmaelMartinez/gridfs-storage-engine/README.md

 # gridfs-storage-engine

-gridfs-storage-engine is a Multer Storage Engine implementation for Gridfs (MongoDB)
+gridfs-storage-engine is a Multer Storage Engine implementation for Gridfs (MongoDB).

+It allows you to stream a file from your form or nodejs application into your mongodb directly.

 ## How does it work